fercsi/pylib-aochallenge/README.md

       .#.
       .##

-  Note that the 2-dimensional container can be also a list of strings.
+  Note that the 2D grid can be also a list of strings.
-- `def  print_csv(grid: Grid2D[T])`: Prints  content of  a 2-dimensional  container in  a
+- `def  print_csv(grid: Grid2D[T])`:  Prints content of  a 2-dimensional
-  comma separated way
+  container in a comma separated way
-- `def  print_arranged(grid: Grid2D[T])`: Prints  content  of  a 2-dimensional  container
+-   `def  print_arranged(grid:   Grid2D[T])`:   Prints   content  of   a
-  arranged into columns
+  2-dimensional container arranged into columns
 -  `def  print_solution(solution:  Solver)`:   Prints  properties  of  a `Solver` based object